Morgan Stanley rallies, analysts defend on France

 Morgan Stanley (MS.N) shares rallied on Friday, despite continued weakness in global markets, as analysts said that fears about its exposure to French banks were overblown and that the bank was prepared to manage risk.

 At midday the stock had given up some early gains but was still up 3.7 percent, far outstripping the broader market.
-In the previous five trading sessions, the bank lost more than 21 percent of its value, reducing its market capitalization by more than $6.8 billion.
+In the previous five trading sessions, the bank lost more than 21 percent of its value, reducing its market capitalisation by more than $6.8 billion (4.3 billion pounds).

 Other financial stocks also rose, after days of being slammed by the weak financial outlook and market malaise.